3-in-1 Smart Extraction SystemTM

-- Low, economical price (see below).
+- Low, economical price

-What I Dislike About the JuicePresso CJP-03
+What We Dislike About the JuicePresso CJP-03

 - Juice yield could be better.
 However, it’s still a little better than the juice yield from a centrifugal juicer.

 - Usage time.
 Manufacturer’s manual shows as <20 minutes.
 Not for high volume production.
 The rebellious me tried juicing for more than 20 minutes non-stop and the juicer was doing fine.
-However, I recommend to not juice more than 20 minutes continuously, to prolong your juicer’s life.
+However, we recommend to not juice more than 20 minutes continuously, to prolong your juicer’s life.

-Having said all that, I would like to reiterate that JuicePresso CJP-03 is manufactured by a reputable company, Coway Korea, that spends millions of dollars on R&D. This juicer, although a “basic” unit that doesn’t come with all the frills, is a pretty decent slow juicer that is suitable for small families who don’t want to spend too much on a juicer.
+Having said all that, we would like to reiterate that JuicePresso CJP-03 is manufactured by a reputable company, Coway Korea, that spends millions of dollars on R&D. This juicer, although a “basic” unit that doesn’t come with all the frills, is a pretty decent slow juicer that is suitable for small families who don’t want to spend too much on a juicer.